zooniverse/Panoptes-Front-End/README.md

 ### Flux

 Stores automatically register with the dispatcher when instantiated.
-A `handlers` property maps action names to handlers. **NOTE: Soon there won't be a separate `handlers` property.**
+Special methods matching action names (generally formatted `object:action`) will be called by the dispatcher.

 Event handlers in views can `dispatch` an action with a payload.